sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut.md

 spatialhub ashlar make full -v5 -p20
 ```

 _NOTE:_ The first task in the `ashlar` pipeline involves creating a split copy of the `AtoMx` raw expression matrix and transcripts file.
 The purpose of this is to limit the memory needed to load the data in downstream tasks, thus leading to significant speed improvements.
-This task is run using a bash script, and adds a `split_exprMat` and `split_txFile` to the raw data folder. **This task will generate an incorrect output if these directories pre-existing and are not empty.
-Once it has been done, make sure not to remove the corresponding sentinel file(s) (`ashlar.dir/logs/[slide_id]_splitFlatFiles.sentinel`).
+This task is run using a [bash script](../bash/cosmx_setup.sh), and adds a `split_exprMat` and `split_txFile` to the raw data folder. **This task will generate an incorrect output if these directories pre-exist and are not empty.
+Once it has been run, make sure not to remove the corresponding sentinel file(s) (`ashlar.dir/logs/[slide_id]_splitFlatFiles.sentinel`).
 If you wish to repeat this task, manually delete the `split_exprMat` and `split_txFile` first.**

+_DEBUGGING:_ For this specific project, adding the `AtoMx` segmentation mask to the `.zarr` stack triggered an error for a few of the samples.
+After running the command line above to generate `SpatialData` objects for most samples, we thus repeated the run with the pipeline temporarily pointing to [this version](../python/ashlar_zarr_debug.py) of the `.zarr` generation file, which filters out cells with missing coordinates from the `AtoMx` segmentation mask. **Only use this debugging script for samples that failed in first instance, otherwise it will remove valid cell masks from other segmentation masks.** In a future version of `spatialhub`, we aim to investigate this bug further and provide a more robust fix.

 #### 5.3.
 Reviewing outputs